irwinchyi/html/docs/nyu/vr/Weekd.md

 # Final Refection

-We are extremely proud of the final project as a real, playable game.
+We are very proud of the final project as a real, playable game.
 But it's time to go back and see which part we did wrong and how we could improve the future.

 This article might be packed a lot of stuff together,  so I am going to break it down into little small topics so it's easier to read.

 Also, I would love to document the hardship and the choice we made together throughout the journey.
 In the last part of this reflection, I could talk about what I learned from team collaboration.

+## Result Gameplay

+<div style="padding:100% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/492698825?portrait=0" style="position:absolute;top:0;left:0;width:100%;height:100%;" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>

 ## Background